-Compassionate and people centred approach
+Compassionate and person-centred approach

-Companions arrive at a time of need, so our offer is not based on numbers or 'processing' people within a limited timeframe constrained by funding.
-Our Community offers companionship, peer support and care for particular personal needs and aspirations.
+Companions arrive at a time of need, so our Community offers companionship, peer support and care for particular individual needs and aspirations.
 It provides a unique opportunity for individuals when they need it most.

 A unique and impactful model